shengt25/Learn-Yocto-Project/README.md

 Two options are available:
 1. **Local Setup**: Run both Yocto and NFS containers on the same machine
-2. **Remote Setup**: Run Yocto container on a remote server and NFS container locally.
-This is useful if your local machine has limited resources but you have access to a more powerful remote server
+2. **Remote Setup**: Run Yocto container on a powerful remote server and NFS container runs locally.

-The details for each option are provided below.

-#### For Both Options

-These are some notes to keep in mind, for both options.

-**Yocto development container**

-- The container will be automatically shutdown when you exit the terminal of Yocto development container.
-All settings and data are preserved (container is stopped, not removed).
-To reset the container, run `rebuild_yocto.sh`.

-- Inside the container, you will be logged in as user `yocto` (password: `yocto`).
-- The `/nfs` directory is already mounted inside the Yocto container, so don't worry about the NFS setup in labs.
-Follow the rest of the tutorial to build images.

-**NFS server**

-- We are using NFSv4 while the labs uses NFSv3.
-When configuring the NFS mount on the target device, simply change `nfsvers=3` to `nfsvers=4`, when appending mount options in `extlinux/extlinux.conf.`
+Notes For both option:

+- The user and password for Yocto container is `yocto` and `yocto`.
+- The nfs serving directory is mounted at `/nfs` in Yocto container.
+- The nfs container servers NFSv4.
+On the target board, make sure it is `nfsvers=4`, not `nfsvers=3`, in the `extlinux/extlinux.conf.`
-- You might need to change your firewall settings to let the NFS server accept incoming connections (from beaglebone).
-See Firewall Settings.
+- You might need to change your firewall settings to open port `2049` for `nfsd`, letting the NFS server accept incoming connections from the target board.

 #### Option 1: Local Setup
 ```